horihiro/Azure-portal-plus-ChromeExtension/README.md

 When finishing a process taking long time, a notification is displayed on your desktop, and the tab can be activated by clicking the notification.

+## 4. Activate the portal tab when finishing configuration (Experimental)

+When finishing a process taking long time, the tab opening Azure portal is activated (i.e. to be brought to the top) automatically.

 # Try this